 Beyond the Party

 The ultimate vacation isle, Mykonos combines gorgeous beaches with cosmopolitan bars, cafés, and nightclubs.
 Cycladic architecture is seen in the cubist homes dotting the landscape, watched over as they are by hilltop windmills turning in the breeze.
-Once considered the jet-set glamor island of Greece, today Mykonos is renowned as a raucous party destination and popular cruise-ship port.
+Once considered the jet-set glamour island of Greece, today Mykonos is mainly renowned as a raucous destination and popular cruise-ship port.

 Agios Sostis Beach

 There’s no such thing as a wholly secluded beach on Mykonos, but you can find more remote coves and bays hidden from the throngs.
 Our favorite is Agios Sostis.
 This little north coast beach receives relatively few visitors, and the sands dissolve into clear shallow waters good for snorkeling.
 You won't find umbrellas or lounge chairs here, and there's only one restaurant—Kiki’s, a simple taverna where you can enjoy a Greek salad, plus fish and lamb dishes grilled on an open charcoal spit.